If there’s one thing that can be said about Thai people, it’s that they’re a superstitious bunch.

 Need to yawn in public?
 While yawning is considered mai soobhaab (impolite) in Thailand, locals are especially forgiving of infractions if farangs commit them.

 In terms of tolerance and friendly vibes, the entire planet could take a page from their book.
-We’d better not adopt their superstition though.
+We’d better not adopt their superstitions, though.

 7. Avoid telling parents how cute their baby is